Azmath-77/Ima-Market/README.md

 ## Support

-For support, email fake@fake.com or join our Slack channel.
+For support, email fake@fake.com or message us in  our Instagram page @.

 ## Feedback